 Once students are actively engaged in synchronous discussions, teachers may need to manage dominant speakers or inequality in response times.
 One of the easiest ways to help pace and moderate synchronous discussions is by providing a pause between a speaking request and a student response.
 By providing one to two minutes for thoughtful reflection, overly eager students can temper their reactions and shy students can have extra time to reflect on an idea before joining the conversation.

-Regardless of how you mix and match asynchronous and synchronous strategies in your online classroom, focusing on student needs as part of your instructional design process can go a long way toward making teaching and learning experiences fun and engaging for everyone!
+Regardless of how you mix and match synchronous and asynchronous learning strategies in your online classroom, focusing on student needs as part of your instructional design process can go a long way toward making teaching and learning experiences fun and engaging for everyone!